 What we see here is that “demo” has been written in language number 14 (which happens to be SQL), it is a “function” and not a procedure.
 Then there is the code of the function.
 Note that “probin” is empty – I will get back to that one a bit later.
 Now: What does that imply?
 If you use streaming replication (perhaps together with Patroni or some other tools) the system catalog will be replicated just like any other table.
 The function will therefore be sent to the remote side just like any other change.
 So the function will be fully replicated and there is nothing else to do.

 What happens if you want to use compiled functions? – Maybe a stored procedure written in C, PostGIS or any other extension that was not written in SQL or PL/pgSQL.

 test=# CREATE EXTENSION pg_trgm; CREATE EXTENSION test=# SELECT proname, prolang, prokind, prosrc, probin FROM pg_proc WHERE proname = 'show_trgm'; proname | prolang | prokind | prosrc | probin -----------+---------+---------+-----------+----------------- show_trgm | 13 | f | show_trgm | $libdir/pg_trgm (1 row)

-It is important to mention: If you create a function on the master written in C and your slave does not have the desired library, the changes in the system tables will be present – there is just no way to call these functions on the slave.
+It is important to mention: If you create a function on the primary written in C and your standby does not have the desired library, the changes in the system tables will be present – there is just no way to call these functions on the standby.

 Make sure that libraries are installed on all hosts in your cluster.
 Otherwise, things will break.
 PostgreSQL will replicate changes made to the system tables, but does not magically send libraries over the wire.